-- A. Complement, and integrate with, nearby initiatives such as the Ebbw Vale Enterprise Zone (EZ) in order to develop a strategic employment function for Rhymney, establishing it as a gateway to the Valleys; - B. Improve social and economic resilience through education, training and careers advice, and foster the development of the foundational economy within this area to ensure that economic growth accrues more equitably; - C. Expand the area's sphere of influence and improve connectivity; - P. Reinforce the role of Bargoed as a service centre for the north of the County Borough;
+- A. Complement, and integrate with, nearby initiatives such as the Ebbw Vale Enterprise Zone (EZ) in order to develop a strategic employment function for Rhymney, establishing it as a gateway to the Valleys; - B. Improve social and economic resilience through education, training and careers advice, and foster the development of the foundational economy within this area to ensure that economic growth accrues more equitably; - C. Expand the area's sphere of influence and improve connectivity; - D. Reinforce the role of Bargoed as a service centre for the north of the County Borough;

-- E. Maximise the impact of the Valleys Regional Park, protect and enhance green spaces and promote tourism; - F. Support proposals for renewable energy generation and community benefit through utility infrastructure; - G. Support the development and diversification of housing in sustainable locations; - H. Provide a suitable level of community, leisure and education facilities, and establish Integrated Well-Being Networks in order to connect communities' strengths and assets; - Ensure that accessibility for all is embedded in all improvement schemes;
+- E. Maximise the impact of the Valleys Regional Park, protect and enhance green spaces and built heritage and promote tourism; - F. Support proposals for renewable energy generation and community benefit through utility infrastructure; - G. Support the development and diversification of housing in sustainable locations; - H. Provide a suitable level of community, leisure and education facilities, aligning with national and local initiatives including 21st Century Schools and the CCBC Sport and Active Recreation Strategy where applicable and establish Integrated Well-Being Networks in order

+- to connect communities' strengths and assets;

+- Ensure that accessibility for all is embedded in all improvement schemes;

-J. Ensure all communities within the
+- J. Ensure all communities within the

-Heads of the Valleys are able to engage and benefit from the Masterplan
+Heads of the Valleys are able to engage

+and benefit from the Masterplan